Modified Quantum Wheatstone Bridge based on current circulation: Model and Methodology

 \subsection{Non-Equilibrium Green Function (NEGF) Equations}

-Since the Hamiltonian given in eq. \eqref{Hamiltonian} is a non-interacting one, we use the standard NEGF equations for analyzing our model.
-Such an analysis will help us to understand the behavior of our device for arbitrarily strong system bath coupling, which cannot be done using the master equation approach \cite{breuer2002,datta_quantum_transport}.
+Since the Hamiltonian given in eq. \eqref{Hamiltonian} is a non-interacting one, the standard NEGF equations are utilized for analyzing the model.
+Such an analysis helps us to understand the behavior of the device for arbitrarily strong system-bath coupling, which cannot be done using the master equation approach \cite{breuer2002,datta_quantum_transport}.
 The equations for this method are given below.
 First, due to the coherent transport setup, the total particle current is given by the Landauer-B\"{u}ttiker formula \cite{datta_quantum_transport},